 "Identifying families at risk of becoming homeless early in the eviction process presents a huge prevention opportunity.
 We are in the process of creating the algorithm that helps find these families in need and detect future homelessness hotspots in New York City", says Stefan Heeke, Executive Director of SumAll.org.

-The image and video above show New York City evictions between 2009 and 2013; the dots in white highlight those evictions that led a family to enter the shelter system.
+The video above shows New York City evictions between 2009 and 2013; the dots in white highlight those evictions that led a family to enter the shelter system.
 Some neighborhoods, especially those in Central Brooklyn and the South Bronx, seem to flare up quite often.
 This indicates that an eviction order in that area is more likely to lead to a homeless family than not.
 But some areas with relatively low eviction-to-homeless occurrences still show instances of families experiencing homelessness due to eviction.

 The above graphic illustrates the length of time between (1) an eviction filing, and, (2) a family entering into a homeless shelter.
 Depending on the borough, on average it takes 4 to 5 months to move from eviction notice to shelter entry.
 This delay may be due to the complexity of eviction process or the family staying somewhere else before resorting to a homeless shelter, in addition to other reasons.

 Combining the data for both of these visualizations, among others, will provide social workers and advocates with a tool to predict the likelihood of an eviction notice leading to shelter entry, as well as the timeframe available for prevention.
 Our aim is for this tool to be used to decrease the number of families that have to resort to homeless shelters around the city due to being evicted from their homes.